Look Around You

 Look Around You is a comedic parody of British science television shows, devised and written by Robert Popper and Peter Serafinowicz, and narrated in the first series by Nigel Lambert.
 The first series of eight 10-minute shorts was shown in 2002, and the second series of six 30-minute episodes in 2005, both on BBC Two.
 The first series of Look Around You was nominated for a BAFTA award in 2003.

-Series one
+Series 1

-In the first series, the episodes ("modules") satirise and pay homage to early 1980s educational films and school programmes such as ITV's "Experiment" series and BBC's "For Schools and Colleges".
+In the first series, the episodes ("modules") satirise and pay homage to early 1980s educational films and school programmes such as ITV Schools' Experiment series and BBC's "For Schools and Colleges".
 A different scientific subject is covered in each episode.

 The modules were, in order of transmission: